Best Oral Practices for Healthy Gums and Teeth

 With that being said, it remains imperative to schedule regular dentist visits as the dentist can remove any plaque or tartar build-up on your teeth.
 The dentist will also check for visual signs of periodontal diseases, tooth decay, and even oral cancer.

 Smoking won’t do your body much good; you don’t even need an article to tell you that.
 Smoke from cigarettes makes it difficult for the mouth to heal from any sores.
-It also yellows your teeth and tongue and causes bad breath.
+It also damages your skin, yellows your teeth and tongue and causes bad breath.

 Floss Every Day